-And that's what we're going to determine by the time you finish this guide, by identifying your goals, learning if a podcast can realistically help you achieve them, and finally looking at the reality of podcasting and whether or not that works with your current business situation.
+And that's what we're going to determine by the time you finish this guide, by identifying your goals, learning if a podcast can realistically help you achieve them, and finally looking at the reality of podcasting and whether or not that works with your current business reality.

 Let's go.

 The first and most important thing you need to do is get clear on your business and/or marketing goals.
-The trick to making sure that a podcast is a good investment of your time, money and energy is looking at what podcasts CAN do and comparing that to what your business needs.
+The trick to making sure that a podcast is a good investment of your time, money and energy is looking at what podcasts CAN do and comparing that to what your business actually needs.

-You start with your business or marketing goals.
+We always start a podcasting plan with business or marketing goals.

-Stop reading right now and think about what your top 3 goals for the next 6 months are.
-You don't have to be too specific, and they don't need to be SMART.
+Think about what your top 3 goals for the next 6 months are.
+They don't have to be too specific, and they don't need to be SMART.
 Think: more traffic, lower costs, better retention, more sales calls, more backlinks, that kind of thing.
-(Don't worry, serious and measurable metrics do come into play - just after you've decided whether a podcast is a good idea or not!)
+(Don't worry, measurable metrics do come into play - just after you've decided whether a podcast is a good idea or not!)

-Write them down before moving on.
+Write these goals down before moving on.